 - Muscle tension dysphonia

 - Laryngeal or thyroid cancer, or removal of the larynx

-- Breathing problems that affect the ability to speak
+- Breathing problems

-- Psychological conditions such as hysterical aphonia
+- Psychological conditions

-- Having surgery on or around the larynx
+- Surgery on or around the larynx

-Symptoms may include:
+Symptoms may be:

-- Inability to speak or inability to speak above a whisper
+- Inability to speak or make sound

 - Throat pain